Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) supports the purposes of the Association;

-   2. is not a member of another registered political party;
+   b) is not a member of another registered political party;

-   3. is 16 or more years old; and
+   c) is 16 or more years old; and

-   4. has not been previously expelled by the Association.
+   d) has not been previously expelled by the Association.

 ### 10. Application for membership